Aman-1412/aman-1412.github.io/_posts/2021-08-09-chess-book-recommendations-for-improvement.md

   3. Jeremy Silman - The Amateur's Mind: Turning Chess Misconceptions Into Chess Mastery
   4. Jeremy Silman - How to Reassess Your Chess
   5. Lev Alburt - Chess Training Pocket Book: 300 Most Important Positions and Ideas
+  6. Yasser Seirawan & Jeremy Silman - Winning Chess Strategies

 + Aman Goyal
   0. Read later
-      + haven't sorted my mind on this yet.
-I'm thinking of starting with puzzle books
-      + Laszlo Polgar - Chess: 5334 Problems, Combinations and Games
+      + Ray Cheng - Practical Chess Exercises: 600 Lessons from Tactics to Strategy
-      + Jesus De La Villa - 100 Endgames You Must Know: Vital Lessons for Every Chess Player
+      + Jesus De La Villa - 100 Endgames You Must Know: Vital Lessons for Every Chess t
+      + I'm still exploring...however I'm complacent with where I'm at.
+I don't want the information OD.

   1. Currently reading
-      + Lev Alburt - Chess Training Pocket Book: 300 Most Important Positions and Ideas - (Check out my lichess study on this - ~will add the link here in future~)
       + Susan Polgar & Paul Truong - Chess Tactics for Champions: A step-by-step guide to using tactics and combinations the Polgar way
-      + Ray Cheng - Practical Chess Exercises: 600 Lessons from Tactics to Strategy
+      + Yasser Seirawan & Jeremy Silman - Winning Chess Strategies

   2. On hold
+        + Lev Alburt - Chess Training Pocket Book: 300 Most Important Positions and Ideas - (Check out my lichess study on this - ~will add the link here in future~)
         + Murray Chandler - How to Beat Your Dad at Chess (Gambit Chess)
         + Jose Capablanca - Chess Fundamentals
+        + Ray Cheng - Practical Chess Exercises: 600 Lessons from Tactics to Strategy

   3. Finished reading
       + lol